John B. Gordon: Early life

-John Brown Gordon was of Scots descent and was born on the farm of his parents Zachariah Gordon and his wife in Upson County, Georgia; he was the fourth of twelve children.
+John Brown Gordon was of Scottish and English descent and was born on the farm of his parents Zachariah Gordon and his wife in Upson County, Georgia; he was the fourth of twelve children.
 Many Gordon family members had fought in the Revolutionary War.
 His family moved to Walker County, Georgia by 1840, where his father was recorded in the US census that year as owning a plantation with 18 slaves.

 Gordon was a student at the University of Georgia, where he was a member of the Mystical 7 Society.
 He left before graduating to "read the law" in Atlanta, where he passed the bar examination.

 Gordon and his father, Zachariah, invested in a series of coal mines in Tennessee and Georgia.
 He also practiced law.
 In 1854, Gordon married Rebecca "Fanny" Haralson, daughter of Hugh Anderson Haralson and his wife.
 They had a long marriage and six children.

 In 1860, Gordon owned one slave, a 14-year-old girl.
 His father owned four slaves in that same census year.